balakarthikeyan/notes/laravel-DI.md

 });
 ```
 As I already said, the DatabaseWriter itself does not know anything about the dependencies of it's dependencies.
 But the IoC-Container knows all about them and also knows where to find them.
 So eventually when the DatabaseWriter class is going to be instantiated, the IoC-Container first is asked how it needs to be instantiated.

+What is the Service Design Pattern?
+The Service Design Pattern, also known as the Service Layer Pattern, involves creating a service layer that encapsulates the business logic of an application.
+This layer serves as an intermediary between the controller and the data access layer, ensuring that each layer remains distinct and focused on its responsibilities.

+In Laravel, this pattern helps keep controllers lean, enhances testability, and centralizes business logic, making it easier to maintain and update.

+Repository pattern in laravel?
+It allows using objects without having to know how these objects are persisted.
+It is an abstraction of the data layer.
+It means that our business logic no need to know how data is retrieved.
+The business logic relies on the repository to get the correct data.

+Basically it is used to decouple the data access layers and business logic in our application.